oddeyeco/oddeye-dash/src/main/webapp/WEB-INF/resources/Chart.js/docs/09-Advanced.md

 ### Creating Plugins

 Starting with v2.1.0, you can create plugins for chart.js.
-To register your plugin, simply call `Chart.pluginService.register` and pass your plugin in.
+To register your plugin, simply call `Chart.plugins.register` and pass your plugin in.
 Plugins will be called at the following times
 * Start of initialization
 * End of initialization
 * Start of update
 * After the chart scales have calculated
+* Start of datasets update
+* End of datasets update
 * End of update (before render occurs)
 * Start of draw
 * End of draw
+* Before datasets draw
+* After datasets draw
+* Resize
 * Before an animation is started

 Plugins should derive from Chart.PluginBase and implement the following interface